TosbackCgusBridge-Bot/CGUs-versions/Google/unknown.md

 You must not circumvent any privacy features (e.g., an opt-out) that are part of the Service.
 You will comply with all applicable Google Analytics policies located at www.google.com/analytics/policies/ (or such other URL as Google may provide) as modified from time to time (the "Google Analytics Policies").

-You may participate in an integrated version of Google Analytics and certain DoubleClick and Google advertising services ("Google Analytics Advertising Features").
-If You use Google Analytics Advertising Features, You will adhere to the Google Analytics Advertising Features policy (available at support.google.com/analytics/bin/answer.py?hl=en&topic=2611283&answer=2700409) Your access to and use of any DoubleClick or Google advertising service is subject to the applicable terms between You and Google regarding that service.
+You may participate in an integrated version of Google Analytics and certain Google advertising services ("Google Analytics Advertising Features").
+If You use Google Analytics Advertising Features, You will adhere to the Google Analytics Advertising Features policy (available at support.google.com/analytics/bin/answer.py?hl=en&topic=2611283&answer=2700409) Your access to and use of any Google advertising service is subject to the applicable terms between You and Google regarding that service.

-If You use the GA 360 Suite Home, Your use of the GA 360 Suite Home is subject to the Google Analytics 360 Suite Home Additional Terms (or as subsequently re-named) available at https://360suite.google.com/terms (or such other URL as Google may provide) as modified from time to time (the "Suite Home Terms").
+If You use the Platform Home, Your use of the Platform Home is subject to the Platform Home Additional Terms (or as subsequently re-named) available at https://support.google.com/marketingplatform/answer/9047313 (or such other URL as Google may provide) as modified from time to time (the "Platform Home Terms").

 8\.
 Indemnification.